openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 In the previous step you added a process definition to your Kogito application that uses a Service Task node to call a CDI bean.
 In this step we will implement the CDI bean that calls our RESTful service.

+# REST Client Dependencies

+We first need to add the required dependencies to our pom.xml.
+Because we will be using the `quarkus-rest-client`, we need to add its dependency to our POM.

+We can add the dependencies using the following Maven command:

+`mvn quarkus:add-extension -Dextensions=io.quarkus:quarkus-rest-client`{{execute T1}}

+Open the `pom.xml` file and observe the the required dependencies have been added: `coffeeshop/pom.xml`{{open}}

 ### JAX-RS Client

 Our Service Task node in our process will call the method `getCoffees` of a CDI bean called `CoffeeService`.
 Let's first create the skeleton of that bean.